Karoo National Park: Geology

 About 60 million years after the Beaufort sediments had been laid down and topped with a thick layer of desert sands, there was an outpouring of lava on to Southern Africa on a titanic scale.
 The entire area was covered within a very short space of time with a 1.5 km thick layer of lava, the remnants of which form the Drakensberg.
 In addition to flooding the African surface with lava, lava was also forced under great pressure between the sedimentary layers of the Beaufort rocks.
-These subterranean horizontal layers of lava solidified into what are known as dolerite sills, which can vary in thickness from a few centimeters to several meters.
+These subterranean horizontal layers of lava solidified into what are known as dolerite sills, which can vary in thickness from a few centimetres to several meters.

 Subsequent erosion of the Southern African interior re-exposed the Beaufort rocks over most of the Great Karoo.
 But the dolerite sills were more resistant to erosion than the Beaufort sediments, which resulted in the creation of flat topped hills all over the Karoo (the flat tops being formed by dolerite sills).
 The flat top edge of the Great Escarpment in the Karoo is also formed, in many places including the Karoo National Park, by a thick dolerite sill.